 - and Much More!

-These resources are based on our personal experience.
-They will save you time and money while helping you embark on the vacation of a lifetime in South Tyrol.
-In addition, we recommend reading our post — 12 Things to Know Before Visiting South Tyrol — for a deeper dive into the tips presented here.
+These resources are based on nearly a decade of experience exploring South Tyrol.
+They will save you time and money while helping you embark on the vacation of a lifetime.

 See You on the Sunny Side of the Alps!

-To discover more about South Tyrol and our adventures, follow us on your favorite social media channel at the bottom of this page.
-We live and breathe South Tyrol and you’ll find it shows in the stories we tell.
+To discover more about South Tyrol and our escapades, follow us on your favorite social media channel at the bottom of this page.
+We live and breathe South Tyrol through the stories we tell.

 Through Throne & Vine, you’ll fall in love with the region and find the resources necessary to plan an unforgettable trip.
 We look forward to seeing you on the trails and poolside!

-If you have a South Tyrolean adventure or tip you would like to share, please comment below.
+If you have a South Tyrolean travel tip you would like to share, please comment below.
 We’d love to hear from you!